AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Configure_integration_templates/Azure_integration_templates.md

 !!! note
     One template can be assigned to more than one group.

 Now the devices in the **group ‘anjay’** will report data to Azure according to the way defined in the **template ‘abc_test’**.

+### Integration templates in action

+As you now know, the Azure integration template is based on a data model which consists of the objects and resources available on your reference device.
 Coiote DM sends data to Azure every time a device data model is changed, provided that you have set an Observation on the objects and resources in this data model.
-(Read about setting an Observation in [Azure IoT Hub](https://iotdevzone.avsystem.com/docs/Azure_IoT_Integration_Guide/Azure_IoT_Hub_integration/Set_an_Observation/) and [Azure IoT Central](/Azure_IoT_Central_integration/Set_an_Observation/).)
+(Read about setting an Observation in [Azure IoT Hub](/Azure_IoT_Integration_Guide/Azure_IoT_Hub_integration/Set_an_Observation/) and [Azure IoT Central](/Azure_IoT_Integration_Guide/Azure_IoT_Central_integration/Set_an_Observation/).)

 Let’s illustrate the process with two examples.
 In the first case, the change in the data model is triggered by a device.
 When the value of the `Battery level` resource changes, the device sends **Send** or **Notify** messages via LwM2M.
 The device information in Coiote DM is then updated and translated to Device Twin JSON, which in turn is sent to Azure.